dannydenenberg/dannydenenberg.github.io/_posts/2020-04-10-reading-files-in-go.md

 ---
 layout: post
-title: File reading in go
+title: 3 ways to read files in Go
 ---

 > A quick reference for reading files in Go.